nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_digital_medicines_document_profiles.md

 ## Compositions ##

 - **[CareConnect-ITK-DM-Immunization-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-Immunization-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
-This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording Immunizations.
+This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording <b>Vaccinations</b>.

 - **[CareConnect-ITK-DM-EmergencySupply-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-EmergencySupply-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
-This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording Emergency Supply.
+This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording <b>Emergency Supply</b>.

 - **[CareConnect-ITK-DM-MedicationReview-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-MedicationReview-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
 This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording Medication Review. - NOW RETIRED.